Jillian555/GHG/README.md

 ```

 # Credit
-This repository was developed based on the [TPP](https://github.com/mala-lab/TPP).# GHG
+This repository was developed based on the [TPP](https://github.com/mala-lab/TPP).